AnyarInc/Ascent/README.md

 ## Prerequisites
 - C++14 compliant compiler

-## Scripting
+### Scripting
 - [ChaiScript](http://chaiscript.com/) Embedded Scripting Language (Optional for scripting)

 ***
 ## *Why A New Version of Ascent?*
-Ascent-beta is a state of the art simulation engine, far surpassing the capabilities of many modern engines/ode solvers.
+Ascent-beta is still a state of the art simulation engine, far surpassing the capabilities of many modern engines/ode solvers.

-But, this version takes the flexibility of Ascent-beta to another level while providing the fastest performance in the world.
+However, this new version of Ascent takes the flexibility of Ascent-beta to another level while providing the fastest performance in the world.

 ## How This New Ascent Is Better
 - Header only